-The UC Book of the Year for 2018 is Do Androids Dream of Electric Sheep? by Philip K Dick.
+The winner of The UC Book of the Year for 2019 is The Natural Way of Things by Charlotte Wood.

 The UC Book of the Year is required reading for all commencing students at the University of Canberra and a free copy will be provided to every commencing student regardless of their course, as well as all academic, professional and general staff at the university.
 The book is available as a paperback.

 The objective of the UC Book Project is to introduce commencing students to intellectual life before their studies officially begin, encouraging early engagement with UC on-line resources, informal learning and sharing among all new students, closer connections between staff and students and greater inclusion of the University's associations, adjuncts and UC Schools.